 Questions to Ask on Your Wedding Venue Site Tour

-How to Schedule Your Venue Tour
+Questions to Ask Your Wedding Venue Before Your Tour

 If the entire venue cost (not just the minimum) doesn’t fit within your budget, you may have to move on, unless you're open to cutting something else.